timdorr/tesla-api/docs/README.md

 # Introduction

 This is unofficial documentation of the Tesla JSON API used by their iOS and Android apps.
 It features functionality to monitor and control their vehicle (Models S, 3, X, Y) and power (Powerwall) products.
-We currently have documentation for these vehicles, but always accept [pull requests](https://github.com/timdorr/tesla-api/pulls) for improvements and additions.
+We currently have documentation for their vehicles, but always accept [pull requests](https://github.com/timdorr/tesla-api/pulls) for improvements and additions.

 ## Before You Begin